marijnh/Eloquent-JavaScript/19_paint.md

 We're taking the messy task of running a ((user interface)) and applying some ((structure)) to it.
-Though the ((DOM))-related pieces are still full of ((side effect))s, they are held up by a conceptually simple backbone—the state update cycle.
+Though the ((DOM))-related pieces are still full of ((side effect))s, they are held up by a conceptually simple backbone: the state update cycle.
 The state determines what the DOM looks like, and the only way DOM events can change the state is by dispatching actions to the state.

 {{index "data flow"}}

-There are _many_ variants of this approach, each with their own benefits and problems, but the central idea to them is the same: state changes should go through a single well-defined channel, not happen all over the place.
+There are _many_ variants of this approach, each with its own benefits and problems, but their central idea is the same: state changes should go through a single well-defined channel, not happen all over the place.

 {{index "dom property"}}

 Our ((component))s will be ((class))es conforming to an ((interface)).
-Their constructor is given a state, which may be the whole application state or some smaller value if it doesn't need access to everything, and uses that to build up a `dom` property, the DOM that represents the component.
+Their constructor is given a state—which may be the whole application state or some smaller value if it doesn't need access to everything—and uses that to build up a `dom` property, the DOM that represents the component.
 Most constructors will also take some other values, that won't change over time, such as the function they can use to ((dispatch)) an action.